opuorg/certified-kubernetes-administrator-course/docs/03-Scheduling/16-Static-Pods.md

 # Static Pods
   - Take me to [Video Tutorial](https://kodekloud.com/courses/539883/lectures/10352432)

+Notes:
+- the paths for static templates are provided as argument in kubelet service
+- Each nodes can have different static pod path.
+- static path can be proovided via arg or can be added in another file that can be provided as config for kubelet

 In this section, we will take a look at Static Pods

 #### How do you provide a pod definition file to the kubelet without a kube-apiserver?